Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 UNH requires all drone operations on campus to be coordinated with the Environmental Health & Safety department and campus police.

-Restrictions: EHS coordination required.
-No flights over campus events.
+Restrictions: EHS coordination required before flying.
+No flights over campus events or large gatherings.

 YesEnvironmental Health & Safety